The Force Alternatives

-The Force is described as 'web-based IDE/code editor for WebGL complete with audio input control, OSC support, texture panel and more' and is a Code Editor in the development category.
-There are more than 10 alternatives to The Force for a variety of platforms, including Online / Web-based, Windows, Linux, iPhone and Android Tablet.
-The best alternative is Shadertoy, which is free.
-Other great apps like The Force are Shader Editor, SHADERed, GSN Composer and KodeLife.
+The Force is described as 'Web-based IDE/code editor for WebGL complete with audio input control, OSC support, texture panel and more' and is a Code Editor in the development category.
+There are more than 10 alternatives to The Force for a variety of platforms, including Web-based, Windows, Linux, iPhone and Android Tablet apps.
+The best The Force alternative is Bitspace, which is both free and Open Source.
+Other great apps like The Force are Alma.sh, SHADERed, The Book of Shaders and Shadertoy.

 The Force alternatives are mainly Code Editors but may also be IDEs.
-Filter by these if you want a narrower list of alternatives or looking for a specific functionality of The Force.Shadertoy is the first application to allow developers all over the globe to push pixels from code to screen using WebGL since 2009.
+Filter by these or use the filter bar below if you want a narrower list of alternatives or looking for a specific functionality of The Force.- Code Editor

 - Free • Open Source